Lake Waikare and Whangamarino Wetland Catchment Management Plan

 A 2012 report gave catchment management with farm-scale actions the top-ranked mitigation option.
-As a result, in 2015 Waikato Regional Council committed to developing a catchment management plan (CMP).
-The CMP will best address sediment sources impacting on the wetland, as well as the wider range of issues in the catchment, including the lake’s water quality and biodiversity.
+As a result, in 2015 Waikato Regional Council committed to developing a catchment management plan (CMP) to best address sediment sources impacting on the wetland, as well as the wider range of issues in the catchment, including the lake’s water quality and biodiversity.

 Wetlands and riverine lakes, as Lake Waikare can be classified, contain a diverse range of plants and animals and are home to many rare and threatened species.
 They are some of our rarest and most at-risk ecosystems.

 Some of the (threatened) species commonly found include the Australasian bittern, banded rail, grey duck, grey teal, marsh crake, New Zealand dabchick, New Zealand shoveler and spotless crake.
 Brown teal were once present, but are now believed to be regionally extinct.

 Many birds move between lakes and wetlands as food and nesting requirements change with seasonal variations in water levels.
 The large lakes are especially important as a refuge for moulting birds that are growing new flight feathers.

 Native fish found in the lakes include common smelt, grey mullet, whitebait and longfinned and shortfinned eel.
 The majority of these species move between the swamps, lakes, river and the sea, depending on their particular life cycles.

 The catchment management plan